-As discussed above, the findings during Phase II of the Strategy indicated that (1) there is no longer a normal year supply shortfall and (2) that the total average water supply yield of the identified Strategy water management projects is approximately equivalent to the drought year need.
+As discussed above, the findings during Phase II of the Strategy indicated that that the total average water supply yield of the identified Strategy water management projects is approximately equivalent to the drought year need.
 Therefore, given the uncertainty around the potential yield and ability to implement the Strategy projects, some actions should be taken to implement each of the identified projects.

 The evaluation of the Strategy projects against the water management objectives has provided information that will be used to prioritize and define sequencing of implementation actions.
 As evidenced above, water transfers consistently perform higher on most of the objectives than any other project.

 The evaluation has also indicated the need to further examine potential risks and tolerance to risk.
 There are still many unknowns surrounding the projects.
-For example, water transfers may not be able to be secured due to a large number of factors and the brackish desalination project yield could vary up to an order of magnitude due to uncertain geological conditions.
+For example, water transfers may not be able to be secured due to a large number of factors, and the brackish desalination project yield could vary up to an order of magnitude due to uncertain geological conditions.

 The Strategy, therefore, must proceed on all fronts, pursuing actions on each project, to balance different risks so as to maximize the likelihood that BAWSCA and its member agencies can provide the water when and where it is needed.